-Figure 9.
-Variation of Young modulus with relative humidity: unstabilised samples compacted at 25, 50 and 100 MPa.
+Fig. 9 Variation of Young modulus with relative humidity: unstabilised samples compacted at 25, 50 and 100 MPa

-Figure 10.
-Variation of compressive strength with relative humidity: unstabilised samples compacted at 25, 50 and 100 MPa.
+Fig. 10 Variation of compressive strength with relative humidity: unstabilised samples compacted at 25, 50 and 100 MPa

-Figures 11 and 12 show the variation of Young modulus and compressive strength with relative humidity for the stabilised samples compacted at 100 MPa.
+100 MPa.
 The Young modulus and compressive strength of the unstabilised samples compacted at 100 MPa are also reported in the same figure for ease of comparison.
 Perhaps surprisingly, stabilised samples exhibit lower levels of stiffness and strength compared to the unstabilised ones.
-This is explained by the fact that the stabilisation methods considered in this study produce an additional class of larger inter-aggregate pores that does not exist in the unstabilised material.
-This new class of larger inter-aggregates pores includes diameters comprised between 10^4 nm and 10^5 nm (Figure 5).
+This is explained by the fact that the stabilisation methods considered in this study produce an additional class of larger interaggregate pores that does not exist in the unstabilised material.
+This new class of larger inter-aggregates pores includes diameters comprised between $10^4$ and $10^5$ nm (Fig. 5).